 Classical Islam is very resistant to creative theological variants within the Islamic ummah and brands them as deviant heresies, of which Folk Islam is the most common expression.
-Yet "unorthodox" expressions, even so-called "secular Islam," are far more prevalent forms of Islam among the youth
+Yet "unorthodox" expressions, even so-called "secular Islam," are far more prevalent forms of Islam among the youth and women than the orthodox interpretations, and Houghton

-MISS 441 Islam in North America
+MISS 441 Islam in North America 4-WSP

 The Islamic movements in North America are unique in being both very recent and limited to African-Americans and immigrants.
 That is changing given that international funding for a vibrant political Islam in America is among the strongest in emerging religions.
-Students explore the various sociological expressions, their political aspirations and their texts.
-Special attention is given to various Christian ministries to Muslims in North America.
+Students explore the various sociological expressions, their political aspirations, and their texts.
+Special attention to various Christian ministries to Muslims in North America.
 Liberal Arts.
 Prerequisite: INCL 260